 - All trips are subject to cancellation due to horse health, weather and/or low enrollment considerations.

 - Troops will need to provide their own transportation to the ranch, located directly across the road from Ma-Ka-Ja-Wan (due to time constraints, scouts should not walk).

 Our ranch offers the following badges.
 Click below to find out more about prerequisites, costs, requirements, and other important information.

-- Horsemanship (don’t forget to download our study guide if you’re taking this).
+- Animal Science and Horsemanship (don’t forget to download our study guide if you’re taking this).

 An hour-long riding experience held at various times throughout the day; a good experience for Scouts that have not earned Horsemanship Merit Badge, and for parents & guests who visit Ma-Ka-Ja-Wan Scout Reservation.
 Breakfast trail rides are available Tuesday through Friday mornings.
 Capacity is 10 per ride.